 Phnom Penh is the capital city of Cambodia.
 Not only is it the capital, but it is also the largest in terms of population.
 This city – which was once named Krong Chaktomuk – has a population of 1,501,725 people.

 Stretched across the total area of almost 232 square kilometers, the population density is 5,700 people per square kilometer.

-Phnom Penh Population 2018
+Phnom Penh Population Demographics

-The city’s population growth rate is 3.92% annually.
+The city’s population growth rate has maintained positive growth since 1980 after a steep population drop in 1978.
 Historically, the city has seen phenomenal growth throughout the years, with population increase percentages in the double digits throughout the 1980s and 1990s.
 Plans have been made for an expansion of the metro area to accommodate the ever-growing population, which is expected to surpass 3 million and will only continue growing.